Crabsquid936/Anaroak/README.md

 This is where the online game, Anaroak will be developed

-If You Have nothing to do, Please read the things_to_do.txt
+If you have nothing to do, Please read the stuff_to_do.txt